Blue Inflatable, Tamar Ettun

-Blue inflatable, 2015, Parachute fabric, thread, velcro, inflator
+Blue Inflatable, Tamar Ettun.
+2015.
+Parachute fabric, thread, velcro, inflator.

 Constructed from reclaimed hot air balloon, Blue inflatable offers an opportunity to immerse oneself in a temporary habitat in its billowing form.
-Climb in and immerse oneself in serene blue.
+Climb in and immerse yourself in serene blue.

 Tamar Ettun is a Brooklyn based sculptor and performance artist, who is the founder of The Moving Company.
 Ettun received her MFA from Yale University in 2010 where she was awarded the Alice English Kimball Fellowship.
 She studied at Cooper Union in 2007, while earning her BFA from Bezalel Academy, Jerusalem.
 Ettun has had exhibitions and performances at The Watermill Center, e-flux, Sculpture Center, Madison Square Park, Indianapolis Museum of Art, The Jewish Museum, Uppsala Art Museum in Sweden, Fridman Gallery, Braverman Gallery, PERFORMA 09, 11 and 13.
 The artist has been honored by organizations including The Pollock Krasner Foundation, Franklin Furnace, Macdowell Fellowship, RECESS, The Lower Manhattan Cultural Council, Art Production Fund and Socrates Sculpture Park.
 She is currently preparing for a solo exhibition at the Barrick Museum of Art in Las Vegas, which will open in 2018.